You can adjust all of your cookie settings by navigating the tabs in this window.

 Paying this much attention to detail made a big difference in the long run, and allowed the campaign to scale.

 In the end, we learned a great deal from managing this campaign, all of which has helped shape our campaign management best practices that we have used to manage hundreds successful large scale campaigns.
-Some key takeways are:
+Some key takeaways are:

 And most importantly, we know how to efficiently spend one million dollars on Facebook!